adrienycart/MLM_decoding/README.md

 You will then need to compute the acoustic model outputs.
-To do so, follow the instructions from this repository: https://github.com/rainerkelz/framewise_2016 We used the following split: [http://c4dm.eecs.qmul.ac.uk/datasets/ycart/ismir19/split_MAPS.zip](Acoustic model split)
+To do so, follow the instructions from this repository: https://github.com/rainerkelz/framewise_2016 We used the following split: [Acoustic model split](http://c4dm.eecs.qmul.ac.uk/datasets/ycart/ismir19/split_MAPS.zip)

 Once the outputs have been computed, place the CSV files in a folder, along with the corresponding A-MAPS MIDI files.
 Every MIDI file should have one CSV file, name identically, with only the extension differing (<file>.csv and <file>.mid).